rockset/rockset-js/packages/rscode/README.md

 This extension contributes the following settings:

 - `rockset.apiserver`: The Rockset API server to use with this extension
-- `rockset.apikey`: the Rockset apikey to use with this extension
+- `rockset.apikey`: the Rockset API key to use with this extension

 ## Release Notes